 Table of Contents

 Did you know that the famous Chet Atkins once used a La Patrie Etude in one of his performances?
-This is something I discovered when I was borrowing an Etude for the first time from a friend.
+I discovered this when I borrowed an Etude for the first time from a friend.

 This guitar’s tone, however, immediately made it clear to me why Chet Atkin chose it.
-The sound was rich and creamy, which made me think of this guitar even more.
-In this article, I’ll gloss over some of the important features of the Etude while adding some personal remarks of my own.
+The rich and creamy sound made me think of this guitar even more.
+In this article, I’ll gloss over some of the essential features of the Etude while adding some personal remarks of my own.

 Check out our list of best classical guitars under $700.